ngaretou/usfm_bible/README.md

 - Change app name in pubspec.yaml.
 - Change app name for desktop
   - macOS:
-    - in Xcode, open macos/Runner.xcodeproj
-    - in *Runner*, Target *Runner*, choose *Build Settings* at the top and change *Product Name* under *Packaging*.
+    - Edit macos/Runner/Configs/AppInfo.xcconfig.
 Do not use accents.
   - Windows:
     - in windows/runner/main.cpp change at 'CreateAndShow' and in pubspec.yaml in the msix section.
 - Change icon for desktop
     - Windows:
-      - Put icon file under windows/runner/resources folder, and change the IDI_APP_ICON part in windows\runner\Runner.rc file to your icon file name.
+      - Put icon file under windows/runner/resources folder, and verify the IDI_APP_ICON part in windows\runner\Runner.rc file to your icon file name.

 ### Be aware